 Research & Advisory

 Inclusive Business involve low income communities in the value chain.
-With our colleagues at Endeva we were commissioned by GIZ, the German Government Agency to explores demand by governments in Indonesia and Columbia for GIZ support to assist with developing inclusive business policies.
+Commissioned by GIZ, the German Government Agency explored demand by governments in Indonesia and Columbia for assistance for developing inclusive business policies.

 Research & Advisory